wkaandemir/heart-health-risk-webapp/README.md

 • If you are searching for __Code__.
 Click the link mentioned below for the same:<br />
 Link:  https://github.com/wkaandemir/kalprisk

-• Please do ⭐ the repository, if you in liked it .
+• If you liked the repository, please give it a star.

-• Please do comment in the repository, if any bugs found .
+• If you come across any bugs, issues, or problems, please leave a comment on the repository.
+Your feedback will help improve the project.